Friday, October 17, 2025

 Such leaders do not fight to be kings of small hills.
 They stoop low to wash feet.
 They do not smear their brethren but bear their burdens.
 They do not grasp for power but pour themselves out in service.
 This is the way of Christ—and anything less is not leadership but theatre.

-The Church’s witness to the world depends on the difference.
+The believer and the church’s witness in the world depend on the difference.

 It is one of the great griefs of the Christian life: sometimes, those who bear Christ’s name wound more deeply than those who deny Him altogether.
 Liney and I have been treated with more kindness, respect, and honesty in certain secular workplaces than in a few church halls that claimed to be houses of grace.
 That should never be.
 The local church—Christ’s bride—is meant to be a refuge of love, not a field of competition.
 And yet, even among those who open Bibles on Sunday, we sometimes find hearts that are closed on Monday.